Himanshu2ht/Sem_2/cpp.md

         side2 = s2;
         side3 = s3;
     }

-    // Function to calculate the area of a right-angled triangle double calculateArea() const {
+    double calculateArea() const {
         if (isRightAngled()) {
             double base = side1, height = side2;